inmoition-depthcamera/sdk/README.md

 > Refer to the comments in the `depth_camera_cmd.h` file for usage of the above interface functions.

-## Simple example to grabber frame data from depth camera
+## Simple example to grabber frame data from depth camera using cmd and uvc port

 ````
 #include <depth_camera_cmd.h>